cmu-mfi/learninglab/doc/courses/fund_robotics.md

 # Fundamentals of Robotics

-This course is "in progress".
+This course is "in development".

 ## Projects